Your current browser may not be supported. If using Chrome on Linux or Android, see “Detaching USB kernel drivers” below.

 Errors seen: 0

-This communicates with a Uniden BC125AT or BCD325P2 scanner using WebUSB and requires no special drivers.
+This communicates with Uniden scanners like the BC125AT or BCD325P2 using WebUSB and requires no special drivers.
 It might be useful for users who do not use Windows or might want to program their scanner using an Android device.
-(I contacted Uniden support about the BCD160DN in December 2024, but they replied, “Regrettably, Uniden does not currently offer a protocol for the BCD160DN.”)
+(Not all scanners.
+I contacted Uniden support about the BCD160DN in December 2024, but they replied, “Regrettably, Uniden does not currently offer a protocol for the BCD160DN.”)

-Chrome address bar, press Enter, enable the option, and restart your
+bar, press Enter, enable the option, and restart your browser.